 A Brief History of DeKalb Christian Home Educators

-In the fall of 1989, DeKalb county homeschoolers joined together to form a new homeschool support group, DeKalb Christian Home Educators.
-Ads were placed in various local newspapers and the word quickly spread.
-The efforts were headed by Patty Williard and her husband Hank and the group met on the first Friday of each month at Parkwood Hills Baptist Church off Covington Highway.
-The group began with great ambition and soon various functions were added to the group - field trips, lending library, newsletter - all parts of a very successful first year.
+In the fall of 1989, DeKalb county homeschoolers joined to form a new homeschool support group, DeKalb Christian Home Educators.
+Ads were placed in various local newspapers, and the word quickly spread.
+The efforts were headed by Patty Williard and her husband Hank, and the group met on the first Friday of each month at Parkwood Hills Baptist Church off Covington Highway.
+The group began with great ambition, and soon, various functions were added to the group - field trips, lending library, newsletter - all parts of a very successful first year.

 The summer of 1991 was a time for reflection and regrouping.
-Angela Paul decided to call all of the members and survey those who were still homeschooling and still in the country.
-While a number of families were going through various transitions a core group met to ensure that DCHE would continue on.
-This included Rev. Al and Ellen Marks who had written the group's statement of faith and helped with the authoring of the by-laws.
-It was decided at that time to focus on support and to meet by-weekly for park days.
-This allowed the children to socialize and the parents to gain support without anyone feeling the pressure to work on major undertakings.
+New leadership wrote a statement of faith and helped with the authoring of the by-laws.
+It was decided at that time to focus on support and to meet bi-weekly for park days.
+This allowed the children to socialize and the parents to gain support without anyone feeling pressured to work on major undertakings.
 The group, under the leadership of Angela Paul, worked with other homeschooling groups to bring national speakers such as Raymond Moore, Patrick Farenga, and Micki & David Colfax to Atlanta.
 The group began to thrive with regular field trips, park days, and a newsletter.
 Our first science fair was held at the Wesley Chapel Library.

 Soon another threat to homeschooling freedom arose, this time through the University System of Georgia.
 The Board of Regents instituted a policy that made college admissions almost impossible for Georgia homeschoolers.
-DCHE along with members of HEIR met with the staff of the Board of Regents for over a year to bring about change.
-A state-wide coalition was formed and a proposal was submitted and eventually adopted that gave several reasonable paths to college admissions for Georgia home education students.
+DCHE, along with members of Home Education Information Resources (HEIR), met with the staff of the Board of Regents for over a year to bring about change.
+A state-wide coalition was formed, and a proposal was submitted and eventually adopted that gave several reasonable paths to college admissions for Georgia home education students.